Jrmy-rbr/singleton-class-decorator/README.md

 2. Clone the repo using the following: `git clone git@github.com:Jrmy-rbr/singleton-class-decorator.git`
 3. Install using pip: `pip install ./singleton-class-decorator`

-## Through PyPi
+## Through PyPI
-Not yet available...
+Run `python -m pip install singleton-class-decorator`
 # Singleton Class Decorator

 This repo implements a decorator that creates singleton classes.
 As opposed to some other singleton decorators,